sambec/howtopython/README.md

-# How to install Python
+# How to install Python :bulb:

 <!-- easter egg caché
 -->